-- (1) A subdivision or part thereof is confirmed and cannot lapse when the following requirements are met within the period contemplated in section 22(1): - (a) approval by the Surveyor-General of the general plan or diagram contemplated in $\underline{section}$ $\underline{20}(5)$; - (b) completion of the installation of engineering services in accordance with the conditions contemplated in section 20(4) and other applicable legislation; - (c) proof to the satisfaction of the Municipality that all the conditions of the approved subdivision that must be complied with before compliance with paragraph (d) have been met in respect of the area shown on the general plan or diagram; and - (d) registration of the transfer of ownership in terms of the Deeds Registries Act of the land unit shown on the diagram or of at least one new land unit shown on the general plan. - (2) Upon confirmation of a subdivision or part thereof in terms of subsection (1), zonings indicated on an approved subdivision plan are confirmed and cannot lapse. - (3) The Municipality must in writing confirm to the applicant or any other person on his or her written request that a subdivision or part of a subdivision is confirmed if the applicant has to the

-- satisfaction of the Municipality submitted proof of compliance with the requirements referred to in subsection (1)(a) to (d) for the subdivision or part thereof. - (4) No building or structure may be constructed on a land unit forming part of an approved subdivision unless the subdivision is confirmed as contemplated in subsection (1) or the Municipality approved the construction before the confirmation of the subdivision.
+- (1) A subdivision or part thereof is confirmed and cannot lapse when the following requirements are met within the period contemplated in section 22(1): - (a) approval by the Surveyor-General of the general plan or diagram contemplated in section 20(5); - (b) completion of the installation of engineering services per phase in accordance with the conditions contemplated in section 20(4) and other applicable legislation; - (c) proof to the satisfaction of the Municipality that all the conditions of the approved subdivision that must be complied with before compliance with paragraph (d) have been met in respect of the area shown on the general plan or diagram; and - (d) registration or the transfer of ownership, a certificate of consolidated title or certificate of registered title in terms of the Deeds Registries Act of the land unit shown on the diagram or of at least one new land unit shown on the general plan. - (2) Upon confirmation of a subdivision or part thereof in terms of subsection (1), zonings indicated on an approved subdivision plan are confirmed and cannot lapse. - (3) The Municipality must inform the applicant or any other person on his or her written request that a subdivision or part of a subdivision is confirmed if the applicant has submitted proof of compliance with the requirements referred to in subsection (1)(a) to (d) for the subdivision or part thereof. - (4) No building or structure may be constructed on a land unit forming part of an approved subdivision unless the subdivision is confirmed as contemplated in subsection (1) or the Municipality has approved the construction before the confirmation of the subdivision.